-SVQs are based on national standards of competence drawn up by representatives from each industry.
-You will probably also know already that this means that when someone has an SVQ, there is a guarantee that they have the skills and knowledge they need to do the job.
-Briefly, the way they work is this:
+SVQs are based on national standards of competence drawn up by industry.
+When someone has an SVQ, there is a guarantee that they have the skills and knowledge they need to do the job.
+The way SVQs work is:

-- successful candidates are awarded the qualification
+- award successful candidates

 - improved turnover/throughput/output

 - higher quality of service